czlee/jadeite/README.md

 The `name` is what is specified to choose this option using the `-d`/`--dataset` option in `run.py`.
 Currently, the datasets, model, loss and metric are all specified together—when the user chooses a dataset, they also choose a model, loss and metric.
 Different models _etc._ with the same dataset are named as a different "dataset".
 This is mostly to avoid writing a system to intelligently govern a mix-and-match approach.

+If the dataset in question is available in [torchvision](https://pytorch.org/vision/stable/datasets.html), the files `cifar10.py` and `fashionmnist.py` files should be good examples for how to adapt this to this framework.

 ### Coding principles

 I don't claim these to be best practice or anything, they're just what I was trying to do when writing this code.